africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The best people want to know if they are right - John Cleese.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-best-people-want-to-know-if-they-are-right-john-cleese/","title":"The best people want to know if they are right - John Cleese","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The best people want to know if they are right - John Cleese/","title":"The best people want to know if they are right - John Cleese","noteIcon":""}
 ---